17.00.130 DEPARTMENT TRAINING

 v Scheduling, implementation and evaluation of training programs

-v Locate, coordinate attendance of and evaluate training sources in order to address Department training needs
+v Locate, coordinate attendance of and evaluate training sources to address Department training needs

 v Maintain training records of all Department personnel

-v Attend Department critiques and planning sessions whenever training may be a factor.
+v Attend Department critiques and planning sessions whenever future training might be impacted.

 Cooperation from all command personnel is required to achieve effective Department training.